tinfoilsh/tinfoil-cli/README.md

   -b '{"model": "llama3.2:1b", "messages": [{"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "Why is tinfoil now called aluminum foil?"}], "stream": true}'
 ```

-## Attestation Verification
+## Attestation

-Validate that the enclave is running authorized code.
+### Verify Attestation

+Use the `attestation verify` command to manually verify that an enclave is running the expected code.
+The output will be a series of INFO logs describing each verification step.

 Sample successful output: